Bebop scale

 Bebop scale is a term referring to the practice of adding a note (typically a chromatic passing tone) to any common seven tone scale in order to make it an eight tone scale.
-An eight tone scale is balanced, meaning that it contains an even number of notes (8), and an even number of notes enables the primary chord tones to continuously fall on the strong beats of "1 2 3 4" (downbeats).
-This is unlike common seven note scale (an odd quantity of notes) in which the chord tones do not all naturally fall on the beats "1 2 3 4" (downbeats).
+Having eight notes enables the primary chord tones to continuously fall on the on-beats when the scale is played sequentially.
+This is unlike common seven note scales in which the chord tones do not all naturally fall on the on-beats due to an odd number of notes.
 These bebop scales are frequently used in jazz improvisation.
-Jazz educator David Baker nicknamed these scales the 'bebop scales' because they were used often by jazz artists from the Bebop Era.
+Jazz educator David Baker nicknamed these scales the "bebop scales" because they were used often by jazz artists from the Bebop Era.
 These artists include Charlie Christian, Charlie Parker, Bud Powell, and Dizzy Gillespie, to name a few.

-In general, bebop scales consist of traditional scales with an added passing tone, and when the scale is played from any chord tone (1 3 5 6 in major) and placed on any downbeat 1 2 3 or 4, downbeat, then all other chord tones (1 3 5 6 in major) will also continuously fall on downbeats 1 2 3 and 4.
-Chord tones on downbeats are characteristic of all strong melodies throughout musical history.
-The remaining notes in the scale (non-chord tones 2 4 5 and 7 in major) fall on the upbeats (the "+" counts between downbeats 1 2 3 and 4).
+In general, bebop scales consist of traditional scales with an added passing tone, and when the scale is played from any chord tone and placed on any on-beat, then all other chord tones will also continuously fall on on-beats.
+Chord tones on on-beats are characteristic of all strong melodies throughout musical history.
+The remaining notes in the scale are non-chord tones and all fall on the off-beats.

-As such, generally, any scale of seven notes may be modified by the addition of an additional note to accomplish this same eight note balancing effect that enables chord tones to naturally stay on the beat.
-The modifier "bebop" is reserved to indicate those scales most frequently used—and popularised—during the bebop era.
+As such, generally, any scale of seven notes may be modified by the addition of an additional note to accomplish the same effect allowing chord tones to naturally stay on the beat.
+The modifier "bebop" is reserved to indicate those modified scales most frequently used—and popularized—during the bebop era.

 Bebop dominant scale

-The bebop dominant scale is derived from the Mixolydian mode and has a chromatic passing note added in between the flatted 7th (♭7) and the 8th root.
-The chord tones Root, 3rd, 5th, and ♭7th will naturally and continuously stay on the beat when played starting from a chord tone starting on a downbeat.
-Historically, in strong melody writing, chord tones are usually placed on the beats and nonchord tones are placed on the upbeats.
+The bebop dominant scale is derived from the Mixolydian mode and has a chromatic passing note added in between the flatted 7th (♭7) and the tonic.
+The chord tones root, 3rd, 5th, and ♭7th will naturally and continuously stay on the beat when played starting from a chord tone starting on an on-beat.
+Historically, in strong melody writing, chord tones are usually placed on the on-beats and nonchord tones are placed on the off-beats.
 The bebop scale helps enable this characteristic in melodic improvisation.